Fathonidear22/DQ-Weekend/README.md

 # DQ-Weekend
-a combination about r programming
+this is a compilation between r programming and python programming